rylarson/keystores/README.md

 ##### Writing

-This gem supports writing trusted certificate entires and private key entries.
+This gem supports writing trusted certificate entries and private key entries.
 It can only write DSA private keys for the time being, because I have not yet completed the PKCS8 encoding code for EC and RSA keys.